Have you been taking your state-approved gullibility pills? Let’s take a test to see how effective your dosage is …

 Time to lay my cards on the table with this series of essays.
 I think that Conway Twitty was one of those “projects,” and here’s why.

 First, a premise: Twitty’s doppelganger, Elvis Presley, was a project.
 I won’t make the case here.
-That has been done well enough by Miles Mathis.
+That has been done well enough elsewhere.

 Second, my reasons for finding red flags on Twitty:

 - His birth year of 1933.
 (Sure, someone had to be born that year; but this date shows up way too frequently with people in the cabal.)

 - The strange and incompatible stories around Twitty’s stage name.

 - His actual name.
 He was named (by his great-uncle, per Wikipedia) after the silent movie actor Harold Lloyd, and our own Kevin S. has shown that Lloyd was deep in the Masonic muck.

 - I am invoking the Zal Rule twice over …